Linked Data FAQ

 While, to date, it is the case that linked data has been demonstrated using public Web data and many desire to expose more through the open data movement, there is nothing preventing private, proprietary or subscription data from being Linked Data.

-The Linking Open Data (LOD) group formed about 18 months ago to showcase linked data techniques began with open data.
+The Linking Open Data (LOD) group originally formed to showcase linked data techniques began with open data.
 As a parallel concept to sever the idea that it only applies to open data, François-Paul Servant has specifically identified Linking Enterprise Data (and see also the accompanying slides).

 For example, with linked data (and not the more restrictive LOD sense), two or more enterprises or private parties can legitimately exchange private linked data over a private network using HTTP.
 As another example, linked data may be exchanged on an intranet between different departments, etc.